 - People who live in nursing homes and other long-term care facilities

-However, even if you do not fall into one of these more susceptible categories, it is still critical to get the flu shot — remember, anyone can get sick and anyone can face serious complications, regardless of how healthy you may feel today.
+However, even if you do not fall into one of these more susceptible categories, it is still critical to get the flu shot—remember, anyone can get sick and anyone can face serious complications, regardless of how healthy you may feel today.

 The good news is, thanks to a concept we call “herd immunity,” when large numbers of people get vaccinated, it helps protect us all from the virus.
 That means that by getting the vaccine, you not only help protect yourself, but you also help protect your loved ones, friends, coworkers and neighbors who may be high risk for viruses like the flu and COVID-19.
 For some people, the combination of the flu and COVID-19 could lead to serious complications and hospitalization.

-With all the recent attention given to the development of vaccines, my hope is that we will see unprecedented numbers vaccinating against the flu this year and for years to come.
+With all the recent attention given to the development of vaccines, my hope is that we will see unprecedented numbers vaccinating against the flu for years to come.
 During this pandemic and beyond, vaccination is critical to keeping our families, our communities and our world healthy.
 Let’s all do our part to take care of each other.